code-423n4/2022-01-yield/README.md

 ### Cvx3CrvOracle.sol (70 sloc)

-A simple oracle contract that provides 3CRV/ETH price feed conforming to the interface and patterns from the audited [Yield Oracles](https://github.com/yieldprotocol/vault-v2/blob/master/contracts/oracles/chainlink/ChainlinkMultiOracle.sol).
+An oracle contract that provides a 3CRV/ETH price feed conforming to the interface and patterns from the audited [Yield Oracles](https://github.com/yieldprotocol/vault-v2/blob/master/contracts/oracles/chainlink/ChainlinkMultiOracle.sol).

 #### External contracts called